TuxVinyards/qqX/README.md

   You can also open a terminal in the release folder & type `./qqX_setup_and_install`  Note the front `./`  The file should already have execution permissions set.
 If not, use the right click, file properties dialog to set them.

   Further notes are in the installer script itself.
-Users of Non-Filesystem_Hierarchy_Standard OS's such as NixOS, in particular, should read these.
+Users of Non-Filesystem_Hierarchy_Standard OS's such as NixOS, in particular, should read these & the notes to [#1](https://github.com/TuxVinyards/qqX/issues/1) raised by @flexiondotorg

 - If you have existing virtual machines, start qqX and edit the settings file to point to where they are.